phillymesh/lora-antenna-notes/README.md

 Antennas are tested for SWR with a calibrated [NanoVNA](https://meshmap.net/) on a wooden table approximately 36 inches off the ground to reduce reflections and ~24 inches from any metal objects.
 These are not incredibly scientific testing practices, and the NanoVNA is not a professional piece of test equipment, but the testing results here should be reasonable enough for hobbyists to make decisions and compare/contrast antennas and people have reported the NanoVNA to be within 95-98% accurate.

+## SWR

-We really concert outselves here with good SWR (Standing Wave Ratio) which essentially means how efficient the transmission is.
+We really concern outselves here with good SWR (Standing Wave Ratio) which essentially means how efficient the transmission is.
 The more efficient, the more power is actually being radiated and the further the signal goes.
 An ideal-but-not-obtainable SWR is 1.0, which means all the power is effectively radiated efficiently.
 This is really considered a theoretical case and only used for reference.
 Practical SWRs are as follows:

 * SWR < 1.5 Great
 * SWR < 2.0 Good